NavdeepBrar03/LinuxAssignment3/Assignment3.md

      ```
       - `sudo`: Executes the command with superuser privileges.
       - `vim index.html`: Opens the Vim editor to create or edit an `index.html` file.
-     ### Purpose: To add custom web content, such as a homepage.

    **HTML Code to Copy:**
    ```html